intel/e2eAIOK/SDA/README.md

 * Quick demo

   To quick evaluate the SDA, the `run.sh` script provides a good startup demo.
-This demo launches WnD model with outbrain dataset
+This demo launches WnD model with outbrain dataset.
+And you can also evaluate the demo of DLRM model with Criteo Terabyte using the `run_dlrm.sh` script.

 ## Programming guide